 September 2016: Mary Dinsmore was awarded a grant from Conservation International’s Primate Action Fund and Margot Marsh Biodiversity Foundation for her proposal, “Assessment of Anthropogenic Activities and Their Potential to Influence Behavior and Range in the Northern Sportive Lemur (Lepilemur septentrionalis) at Montagne des Français, Madagascar.”

-August 2016 – May 2017: Amanda Hardie was awarded a Foreign Language and Area Studies Fellowship through the Latin America, Caribbean, and Iberian Studies Program at the University of Wisconsin-Madison.
+August 2016 – May 2017: AJ Hardie was awarded a Foreign Language and Area Studies Fellowship through the Latin America, Caribbean, and Iberian Studies Program at the University of Wisconsin-Madison.